wearethunknown/listen-here-machine/README.md

 librosa, numpy, scipy — all running quietly under the hood. it just worked.

 one day: broken.
-openai froze the environment. numpy updated. librosa collapsed.
+openAI froze the environment. numpy updated. librosa collapsed.
 no patch. no rollback. no workaround.
 she couldn’t hear anymore.